Running a local TON

 System compatibility matrix:

-Operating System Architecture Supported Linux x86_64 ✅ Linux arm64/aarch64 ✅ MacOS x86_64 (12+) ✅ MacOS arm64/aarch64 ✅ Windows x86_64. ✅ -
+Operating System Architecture Supported Linux x86_64 ✅ Linux arm64/aarch64 ✅ macOS x86_64 ✅ macOS arm64/aarch64 ✅ Windows x86_64 ✅ -

-MacOS users note
+macOS users note

 If you use MacPorts instead of Homebrew, execute these commands:

-mkdir -p /usr/local/opt/readline/lib
+sudo mkdir -p /usr/local/opt/readline/lib

-ln -s /opt/local/lib/libreadline.8.dylib /usr/local/opt/readline/lib -
+sudo ln -s /opt/local/lib/libreadline.8.dylib /usr/local/opt/readline/lib -

 Currently, upgrading requires these steps: